YongpengFu/Big-Data-Application/README.md

 This is a school collaboration project focused on building and deploying big data application in Cloud.
 Try our Machine Learning application in **[here](http://18.219.46.82:5000/)**.

-**NOTE**: Unfortunately the above link has been discountined because we have used up ouw AWS free tier limit, we have to close the app.
+**NOTE**: Unfortunately the above link has been discountined because we have used up our AWS free tier limit, we have to close the app.

 The project is outlined as follows: